 We are a global provider of satellite-based broadband communications.
 We design and manufacture ground-based satellite communications equipment, and provide comprehensive solutions and end-to-end services, powered by our e technology.
-Our portfolio comprises a cloud based satellite network platform, VSATs, amplifiers, high-speed modems, on-the-move antennas and high power SSPAs and BUCs.
+Our portfolio comprises a cloud based satellite network platform, VSATs, amplifiers, high-speed modems, on-the-move antennas and high power SSPAs, BUCs and Transceivers.
 Our solutions support multiple applications with a full portfolio of products to address key applications including broadband access, cellular backhaul, enterprise, in-flight connectivity, maritime, trains, defense and public safety, all while meeting stringent service level requirements.
 We also provide connectivity services, internet access and telephony, to enterprise, government and residential customers utilizing both our own networks, and also other networks that we install, mainly based on BOT contracts.
 We also provide managed network services over VSAT networks owned by others.

 We have a large installed base and have shipped more than 1.5 million satellite terminals to customers in approximately 90 countries on six continents since 1989.
-We have twenty sales and support offices worldwide, four NOCs (which include Global NOC) and five R&D centers.
+We have twenty sales and support offices worldwide, three NOCs which provide Global NOC services and five R&D centers.
 Our products are primarily sold to communication service providers and operators that use satellite communications to serve enterprise, government and residential users.
-We also provide services directly to end-users in certain countries.